-May 13, 2021: CAQ Québécois French Nationalist Government tabled Bill 96
+May 13, 2021: CAQ Québécois Government tabled proposed Bill 96

-- Bill 96 Freezes size of 5 English CEGEPS.
+- Bill 96 Freezes size of the 5 English CEGEPS but expands 43 French CEGEPS!
 Note that post secondary education is NOT protected by Article 23 of 1982 Canadian Charter - Bill 96 will cap growth of 5 English CEGEPS to 8.7% per year until 2029.
-Penalties imposed on English CEGEPs that surpass this cap on growth (s.56,160). - Prime Minister Legault said: " Bill 96 is clear anglophones represent 8% of Quebec and they will get 8% of new spots in the future " (Montreal Gazette, June 18, 2021). - This cap will gradually reduce the number of places available in 5 English CEGEPS and reduce student access through higher academic competition for: Anglophone, Francophone and Allophone students.
+Penalties imposed on English CEGEPs that surpass this cap on growth (s.56,160). - Prime Minister Legault said: " Bill 96 is clear anglophones represent 8% of Quebec and they will get 8% of new spots in the future " (Montreal Gazette, June 18, 2021). - This cap will reduce the number of places available in 5 English CEGEPS.
+It will reduce access to English CEGEPS for Anglophone, Francophone and Allophone students.